mrityu-jha/FER/README.md

 # FER Codes and Datasets

-The scripts are written are portable enough to be shifted to any other system without any changes.
+The scripts are portable enough to be shifted to any other system without any changes.

 The steps to be followed to emulate the codes are: